bitesize games:

 This code checks if the ball collides with the computer's paddle.

 There are quite a few checks happening here that all must be true for the ball to be known to collide.
-Basically, we first check if the ball is moving towards the computer with ball.dx > 0.
+Basically, we first check if the ball is moving towards the computer, then we compare the side.

-Together, if all of these checks are true, then that means the ball is inside the computer's paddle.
+Together, if all of these checks are true, then that means the ball's closest side is touching the computer's paddle.

 You could make the collision better by predicting where the ball will be in future frames but we'll leave that as a challenge for you if you want.